teamkaidee/.dotfiles/python.md

 ### Installing additional python versions

 * To view all available python versions to pyenv, run the list command.
-    - Note that there's a lot of versions, and you should hardly need to tun this command.
+    - Note that there's a lot of versions. if you're looking for a specific version piping it to `grep <version>` would make more sense.
     ```bash
     pyenv install -l

+    pyenv install -l | grep <python version you want to find here>
     ```
 * To install a particular python version:
     ```bash